-In my marsmallow root marshmallow experiment I want to substitute the gelatin that is normally used for making marshmallows for marshmallow root powder.
+In my marshmallow root marshmallow experiment I want to substitute the gelatin that is normally used for making marshmallows for marshmallow root powder.
 Why substitute gelatin?
-Simply because that’s the ‘old-fashioned’ method, extra advantage, this marshamallow is also suited for vegetarians!
-Why use the root? ‘s becuase I’ve read that especially this root has thickening properties and that’s what I need in my marshmallows.
+Simply because that’s the ‘old-fashioned’ method, extra advantage, this marshmallow is also suited for vegetarians!
+Why use the root? ‘s because I’ve read that especially this root has thickening properties and that’s what I need in my marshmallows.
 Gelatin stabilizes marshmallows, so my root should take over this role.

 That led me to a search on the internet for marshmallow root powder.
 I had no idea whether this would actually be something that could be bought online.

 Soon I ran into loads of websites on herbs and their healing powers.
 Marshmallow is considered a medicine for quite a lot of health discomforts and even used in shampoos!
 I’m not an expert on this topic, so wouldn’t know whether it actually works or not, just have a look yourself.
 Whether or not it is a benefit for your health, these types of websites do sell the marshmallow root powder you’ll need for this recipe.
 I found the powder in a local little shop selling all sorts of medicinal herbs, spices, etc.

 The powder itself is a light brown colour and has a ‘healthy’ smell, it somehow reminded me of sweets you eat when you have a cough.
 It also reminded me of ‘drop’ a typical Dutch black candy containing liquorice.